elisemercury/difPy-dev/docs/parameters.rst

 difPy.search
 ------------

-After the difPy object has been built using difPy.:ref:`difPy.build`, the search can be initiated with ``difPy.search()``.
-After its invocation, difPy starts comparing the images to find duplicates or similarities, based on the MSE (Mean Squared Error) between both image tensors.
+After the ``difPy object`` has been built using difPy.:ref:`difPy.build`, the search can be initiated with ``difPy.search()``.

+When invoking ``difPy.search()``, difPy starts comparing the images to find duplicates or similarities, based on the MSE (Mean Squared Error) between both image tensors.
 The target similarity rate, or MSE value is set with the :ref:`similarity` parameter.

+After the search is completed, further actions can be performed using :ref:`search.move_to` and :ref:`search.delete`.

 `difPy.search` supports the following parameters:

 .. csv-table::
    :header: Parameter,Input Type,Default Value,Other Values